How to Automate CI/CD Pipeline Using Jenkins?

 What is Jenkins?

 Jenkins is an open-source automation tool that allows organizations to create and automate their CI/CD pipelines.
-Jenkins provides over a thousand plugins that serve various needs of the software development life cycle.
-The integration of different tools with Jenkins has been possible because of the huge community support for Jenkins.
+Jenkins provides over a thousand plugins for various application development life cycle needs.
+Integrating different tools with Jenkins has been possible because of the huge community support for Jenkins.

-Jenkins enables organizations to speed up their software development life cycles by automating all components of the life cycle like build, test, deploy, etc.
+Jenkins enables organizations to speed up their software development life cycles by automating all life cycle components like build, test, deploy, etc.

-You don’t have to install Jenkins to start building CI/CD pipelines.
-You can use our Jenkins Playground - a one-stop solution to explore, learn, and experiment with Jenkins.
+Check out our Jenkins Playground, a one-stop solution to explore, learn, and experiment with Jenkins.
 Here is a video demonstrating how the playground works.

 Jenkins Architecture